Evasion Adversarial Attacks Remain Impractical Against ML-based Network Intrusion Detection Systems, Especially Dynamic Ones: Investigating of The Effect of Dynamic Learning on Adversarial Attacks Against ML-NIDS

+Several ML models were used to create different versions of our experimental NIDS for better comparisons to explore the effect of continuous learning on adversarial attacks.

-We used a fully connected Artificial Neural Network (ANN) model for our ML-Based NIDS.
-The network consists of an input layer containing 32 nodes representing the selected features.
-Then, two hidden layers with 25 (Relu activation function) and 10 nodes (TANH activation function), which represent the significant attributes describing the nature of the packet, are connected to an output layer with a single node (malicious or benign).
-The ANN had a learning rate of 0.001, a dropout of 0.5, and 20 epochs.
-We used 80 percent of the selected records from the dataset for training and validation and 20 percent for testing.
+The first ML model is a fully connected Artificial Neural Network (ANN).
+The network consists of an input layer containing 50 nodes representing the selected features.
+Then, two hidden layers with 64 nodes each (using Relu activation function with L2 regularization for the first hidden layer and TANH activation function with L2 regularization for the second hidden layer), which represent the significant attributes describing the nature of the packet, are connected to an output layer with a single node (representing malicious or benign).
+The ANN uses the ADAM optimizer with an initial learning rate of 0.001.
+Moreover, the model includes a dropout of 0.4, batch size of 1000, and 20 epochs for training.